 Adverse or inconclusive results from our clinical trials may substantially delay, or halt entirely, any further development of our drug candidates.
 Many companies have failed to demonstrate the safety or effectiveness of drug candidates in later stage clinical trials notwithstanding favorable results in early stage clinical trials.
 Previously unforeseen and unacceptable side effects could interrupt, delay or halt clinical trials of our drug candidates and could result in the FDA or other regulatory authorities denying approval of our drug candidates.
-We will need to demonstrate safety and efficacy for specific indications of use, and monitor safety and compliance with clinical trial protocols throughout the development process.
-To date, long-term safety and efficacy has not yet been demonstrated in clinical trials for any of our drug candidates.
-To yet been demonstrate in clinical trials for any of our drug candidates.
+We will need to demonstrate safety and efficacy for specific indications of use. and monitor safety and compliance with clinical trial protocols throughout the development process.
+To date, long-term safety and efficacy has not vet been demonstrated in clinical trials for any of our drug candidates.
 Toxicity and "severe adverse effects" as defined in trial protocols have been noted in preclinical and clinical trials involving certain of our drug candidates.
 For example, elevation of liver enzymes and decrease in potassium levels have been observed in some patients receiving our lead drug candidate, seliciclib.
 In addition, we may pursue clinical trials for seliciclib in more than one indication.
 There is a risk that severe toxicity observed in a trial for one indication could result in the delay or suspension of all trials involving the same drug candidate.
 We are currently conducting Phase IIa clinical trials to test the safety and efficacy of seliciclib, in the treatment of non small cell lung cancer and hematological cancers.
-Independent investigators are conducting a Phase I clinical trial to test the safety of seliciclib in nasopharyngeal cancer and Phase I clinical trials to test the safety of seliciclib in nasopharyngeal cancer and Phase I clinical trials in 2006.
+Independent investigators are conducting a Phase I clinical trial to test the safety of seliciclib in nasopharyngeal cancer and Phase I clinical trials to test the safety of sapacitabine in patients with advanced cancers.
+We expect to report final results of these trials in 2006.
 We believe but cannot be certain that the independent investigators will publish their results in the near future.
 If these trials or any future trials are unsuccessful, our business and reputation could be harmed and our share price could be negatively affected.